 A mother-daughter collaboration, Mas & Miek is a ceramics studio, gallery shop, and coffee bar – you can purchase some of their lovely handmade ceramics, paint a pot, or, if you’re feeling creative, make your own in one of their classes.
 Gift vouchers are also available, and online courses!

 Houses for your home!
-Laura from 2 Little Houses creates custom house illustration with beautiful clean line work.
-I have a few of her pieces sitting pretty in my own home, and my family has commissioned artwork of my grandmother’s home for her 60th birthday, and of my sister’s favourite café on campus.
-2 Little Houses closes for Christmas commissions on Friday, November 20, so get in quick!
-There’s a super easy order form on her website.
+Laura from 2 Little Houses creates custom house illustrations with beautiful clean line work.
+I have a few of her pieces sitting pretty in my own home, and my family has commissioned artwork of our childhood home, and my grandmother’s home for her 60th birthday, and of my sister’s favourite café on campus.
+Orders are full for 2021, but you can join the waitlist on the website.

 Demi is the operator, maker, and creator of Poème, hand-pouring candles in small batches on the Gold Coast.
 All scents are locally sourced, cruelty free, and carefully blended and curated using organic products, poured into jars, tumblers, and handcrafted vessels.
 Poème also offers a recycling option, refilling your original Poème vessel rather than buying a new one each time- lower cost, lower environmental impact, big win!
 Demi also creates perfume oils, diffusers and room sprays that are completely non-toxic and plant-based.